Whitney (band): Style

+Whitney's musical style has been described as indie rock, indie folk, soft rock, country soul and indie pop.

 Ehrlich outlined the approach to songwriting as "when we were writing for Whitney, we were doing what we wanted to do, the music was really freeing".
 Paul Lester in the Guardian described the band as "think Bon Iver, with elements of folk and country, only given a Chicago soul makeover".
 They cite Levon Helm and Allen Toussaint as inspiration.